ravivcohen/dotfiles/README.md

 Changes/Modifications:

 1. Cowboy's dotfiles made use of Bash as a default shell and would source Bash files.
 I use oh-my-zsh with my own custom setup.
 2. I run most of my systems as a Standalone `non-sudo` user.
-This means that to install parts of the init script that require root I must `su $username -c` to user that can `sudo`.
-I modified the script to support this, more information below.
 3. Added support for checking if the dotfiles directory is dirty, as well as the ability to skip re-running dotfiles if dotfiles is up-to-date.
 4. Added support for theme settings for sublime, iTerm and Terminal.app
 5. Seperated functions into their own lib file, that also gets downloaded as needed.